 We cannot be certain that studies or trials for our drug candidates will begin on time, not require redesign, enroll an adequate number of subjects on time or be completed on schedule, if at all.
-The COVID-19 pandemic could cause or exacerbate these factors.
-For example, for our Phase 1 and Phase 2 studies for UBX1325, clinical sites may be unable to recruit and retain investigators and study staff, screen and enroll patients, patients may be unable to adhere to the study visit schedule, and the completion of the study could be delayed.
+The COVID-19 pandemic or future pandemics or public health emergencies could cause or exacerbate these factors.
+For example, for our Phase 2 studies for UBX1325 and future studies, clinical sites may be unable to recruit and retain investigators and study staff, screen and enroll patients, patients may be unable to adhere to the study visit schedule, and the completion of the study could be delayed.
 Clinical studies can be prolonged, delayed or terminated for a variety of reasons, including: